doness/tourist/README.md

 ```

 ### Note:
 Sails is lifted on port 1337 by default during development.
-I have changed the port to `8081` for production so you have to change the url and port in `src/app/app.config.ts` for your application to communicate with the backend api service.
+I have changed the port to `8081` for production so you have to change the url and port in `src/app/app.config.ts` for the angular application to communicate with the backend api service.

 ## Tests